fredericbonnet/helena/docs/src/helena-dialect/ensembles.spec.md

   The command will return an error message with usage when given the wrong number of arguments.

-- ✅ invalid argument list
+- ✅ invalid `argspec`

+  The command expects an argument list in `argspec` format.

 - ✅ variadic arguments

+  Ensemble argument lists are fixed-length; optional or remainder arguments are forbidden.

 - ✅ invalid `name`